More people turn to a vegan diet everyday for different reasons; improving their health status, saving animals, or protecting the environment.

 Veganism is not just a diet, it is a way of living that seeks to exclude the exploitation of animals of any form including food, clothing and any other purpose.

 The truth is veganism benefits everyone!
 Whatever your real reason behind becoming vegan (or thinking of becoming vegan), you are/ will be saving our planet and protecting its biodiversity.

 For those who are still not well convinced by this lifestyle, here is a list of facts to help you guide your decision.

 A vegan, meat-free diet is based on fruits and vegetables, nuts, seeds and whole grains.
-These food groups are rich in fiber, vitamins, minerals, lean proteins and antioxidants, which reduce the risk of developing chronic diseases (heart disease, diabetes and cancer), reduce inflammation(UTIs), improve bowel movement, promote better health, assist in weight loss, promote fitness levels, and extend life.
+These food groups are rich in fibre, vitamins, minerals, lean proteins and antioxidants, which reduce the risk of developing chronic diseases (heart disease, diabetes and cancer), reduce inflammation(UTIs), improve bowel movement, promote better health, assist in weight loss, promote fitness levels, and extend life.
 A study by Oxford university revealed that adopting a vegan diet could avoid 8.1 million deaths by 2050.